A1berrt/A1berrt/README.md

 - 👋 Hi, I’m @A1bert
 - 👀 I’m interested in system administration on linux
-- 🌱 I’m currently learning Docker/K8s
+- 🌱 I’m currently learning Docker/K8s, Python and Ansible

 <!---